Art & Science

-Yale is committed to the idea of a liberal arts education through which students think and learn across disciplines, literally liberating or freeing the mind to its fullest potential.
-The essence of such an education is not what you study but the result – gaining the ability to think critically and independently and to write, reason, and communicate clearly – the foundation for all professions.
+Yale is committed to the idea of a liberal arts education through which students think and learn across disciplines, liberating or freeing the mind to its fullest potential.
+The essence of such an education is not what you study, but the result: gaining the ability to think critically and independently and to write, reason, and communicate clearly – the foundation for all professions.

-There is no specific class you have to take at Yale, but you are required to learn broadly and deeply.
+There are no specific classes you must take at Yale, but you are required to learn broadly and deeply.
 Depth is covered in your major.
 Breadth is covered in three study areas (the humanities and arts, the sciences, and the social sciences) and three skill areas (writing, quantitative reasoning, and foreign language).
-A Yale education instills in students the values, goals, skills, and knowledge they need to pursue inspiring work, to take joy in lifetime learning, and to lead successful and meaningful lives.
+A Yale education instills in students the values, goals, skills, and knowledge they need to pursue inspiring work, to take joy in lifelong learning, and to lead successful and meaningful lives.

-Yale encourages students to let the decision about choosing a major be shaped by and grow from their academic experiences here.
-In most of the humanities and social sciences, there are few prerequisites, which means a variety of courses taken first and second year are likely to position students well for advanced study in these disciplines.
+Yale encourages students to let their choice of major be shaped by their academic experiences here.
+In most of the humanities and social sciences, there are few prerequisites, which means a variety of courses taken first and second year are likely to position students well for advanced study.
 The natural sciences, engineering, and foreign languages and literatures require more careful planning.
 During the first year, students lay the groundwork for these majors by beginning a sequence of courses that must be taken in a specified order throughout their four years of study.
-More
+Explore majors and academic programs.

-Unlike liberal arts curriculums that institute core classes to enforce breadth of study, Yale College’s system of distributional requirements means students choose from among hundreds of humanities, social science, and natural science courses throughout their undergraduate years.
+Unlike liberal arts programs with core classes, Yale’s system of distributional requirements means students choose from among hundreds of humanities, social science, and natural science courses throughout their undergraduate years.
 This approach ensures diverse intellectual pursuits for all Yale College students while encouraging flexibility and freedom to expand on individual interests, explore new curiosities, and take academic risks.
-More